imprisonedmind/skuld/README.md

 ## Use (global commands)
 - The commands are the same for Homebrew and npm installs; both provide a `skuld` binary on PATH.
 - Preview (no writes):
-  - Run inside the repo: `skuld sync week --test`
+  - Run inside the repo: `skuld sync --test` (uses the window since your last successful sync) or specify a period like `week`.
   - If the repo is not mapped yet, the command exits and prompts you to run `skuld add` here first.
   - Also supports `today` and `yesterday`.
 - Upload (writes to Jira):
+  - `skuld sync`
-  - `skuld sync week`
+  - By default, syncs everything since your last successful sync; you can also run `skuld sync week` or `skuld sync today`.
-  - Only posts when there’s time to add; adds a worklog and a matching issue comment.
+  - Only posts when there’s time to add; adds a worklog.
+Issue comments are optional (see Configuration).

 ## What it prints (preview)
 ```